sde-cdsp/VueCrypto/README.md

 ## Django part

-### in VueCrypto/settings.py
+### Database configuration

 - install postgresql
 - Create a postgresql database for this project
-- Change the DATABASES settings relatively.
+- In VueCrypto/settings.py,Change the DATABASES settings relatively.
 See https://docs.djangoproject.com/en/2.1/ref/settings/#databases

-###
+### specific configs

+A configs.sample file is provided.
+You must set the provided variables to have a working configuration.
+When this is done, the file must be renamed configs.py

 ### In root directory: